ArduPilot/ardupilot_wiki/plane/source/docs/guide-four-channel-plane.rst

 ===========

 Finally adjust the servo throws (range of movement for each of the servos).
+This should also be done in MANUAL mode.

 Check any instructions that came with the plane for suggested throw values.
 These are often specified in millimeters or inches of movement